2. Pre-application advice

 Any personal information provided will be used by us solely for the purpose of giving pre-application advice and contacting you regarding this.

-Customers normally expect the details of pre-application discussions to be confidential and we aim to provide advice on this basis and so they are not published on the council's website.
+Customers normally expect the details of pre-application discussions to be confidential and we aim to provide advice on this basis and so they are not published on this website.
 Neighbours may become aware of your enquiry as a result of our investigations.

 However, under the provisions of the Freedom of Information Act and/or the Environmental Information Regulations, third parties can ask to see pre-application documentation and the council has to decide whether any of the information is exempt from disclosure.
 To assist us in dealing with such requests, applicants/agents are encouraged to submit in writing the specific reasons why, in their view, documentation relating to their pre-application discussions should remain confidential.
 It will be the decision of the Freedom of Information Officer whether such information is exempt.